-Do you sometimes feel like you're dizzy from having been on the dating-go-round too long?
-Like no matter how many people you meet, you never seem to meet the right one, or, you engage in relationships that start off well but either don't go anywhere or go down the path to destruction?
-All too often we took outside of ourselves to find the happiness and the life we desire; we think a relationship or a person can be that "missing piece" which will make us feel whole.
+Do you sometimes feel like you're dizzy from having been on the dating go-round too long?
+Like no matter how many people you meet, you never seem to meet the right one, or, you engage in relationships that start well but either don't go anywhere or go down the path to destruction?
+All too often we look outside of ourselves to find the happiness and the life we desire; we think a relationship or a person can be that "missing piece" which will make us feel whole.
 And even for those of us who may know on an intellectual level that we have to find happiness from within, actually doing it can seem like an impossible task.
-When we find ourselves engaging in relationship behaviours that don't bring us joy, and choosing people who aren't right for us and cause us stress, it is our subconscious alerting us that we're missing the picture, and that we have lessons which are waiting to be learned, but are being ignored.
+When we find ourselves engaging in relationship behaviors that don't bring us joy, and choosing people who aren't right for us and cause us stress, it is our subconscious alerting us that we're missing the picture and that we have lessons that are waiting to be learned, but are being ignored.

-We can all save a lot of time, heartache and stress by becoming self-aware.
-When we turn inwards and really get to know ourselves by identifying our motivations and behaviours, we're not reaching blindly for anything we think might make us happy.
+We can all save a lot of time, heartache, and stress by becoming self-aware.
+When we turn inwards and get to know ourselves by identifying our motivations and behaviors, we're not reaching blindly for anything we think might make us happy.
 When we understand what makes us happy, we can then more easily look for people and situations to support that inner peace and happiness.

 Tips for becoming Self-Aware

+6. Don't stop!
 Self-awareness is an ongoing process that will probably last your entire life.
-It's your responsibility to yourself and the people around you, to know who you are, so that you can be the most productive and fulfilled person you can be.
+It's your responsibility to yourself and the people around you, to know who you are so that you can be the most productive and fulfilled person you can be.